 1. CORPORATE STRUCTURE 4

-1.1 1.2 Name, Address and Incorporation
+1.1 1.2 Name, Address and Incorporation Intercorporate Relationships

 2. GENERAL DEVELOPMENT OF THE BUSINESS 4

-2.1 2.2 Three-Year HistorySignificant Acquisition
+2.1 Three-Year History 4

 3. DESCRIPTION OF THE BUSINESS 8

-3.1 3.2 3.3 General Description of the Business 8
+3.1 3.2 3.3 General Description of the Business Additional Information Relating to the Business Risk Factors 8

 4. DIVIDENDS 11

 5. CAPITAL STRUCTURE 12

-5.1 5.2 General Description of Capital Structure
+5.1 5.2 General Description of Capital Structure Ratings (Assigned by Credit Rating Agencies)

 6. MARKET FOR SECURITIES 15

-6.1 6.2 Trading Price and Volume
+6.1 Trading Price and Volume 15

 7. DIRECTORS AND OFFICERS 17

-7.1 Name, Position and Security Holding 17
+7.1 7.2 Name, Position and Security Holding Cease Trade Orders, Bankruptcies, Penalties or Sanctions

-8. LEGAL PROCEEDINGS AND REGULATORY ACTIONS 19
+8. LEGAL PROCEEDINGS AND REGULATORY ACTIONS

-8.1 8.2 Legal Proceedings
+8.1 Legal Proceedings 19

 9. TRANSFER AGENTS AND REGISTRARS 19

 10. MATERIAL CONTRACTS 19

-11. INTERESTS OF EXPERTS 20
+11. INTERESTS OF EXPERTS 19

-11.1 Names of Experts 20
+11.1 Names of Experts 19

-12. AUDIT COMMITTEE DISCLOSURE 20
+12. AUDIT COMMITTEE DISCLOSURE 19

-12.2 12.3 12.4 Relevant Education and Experience 20 20 22

-12.3 13.
-Fees for the Services of the External Auditor (Broken Down by Category) ADDITIONAL INFORMATION
+12.1 12.2 12.3 12.4 12.5 Mandate of the Audit Committee Composition of the Audit Committee Relevant Education and Experience Prior Approval Policies and Procedures Fees for the Services of the External Auditor (Broken Down by Category) 20 20 22

+13. ADDITIONAL INFORMATION 23

-EDULE A
+EDULE A EDULE B

-IEDULE A IEDI II F R 24 26

-Note: Unless otherwise specified, all information presented herein is as at October 31, 2012.
+Note: Unless otherwise specified, all information presented herein is as at October 31, 2013.
 References to Annual Reports are references to the Annual Reports of Laurentian Bank of Canada.
 All documents referred to herein are available on SEDAR (www.sedar.com) and are incorporated herein by reference.